asiloisad/pulsar-smooth-scroll/README.md

 ## Commands

-Scrolling text-editor by mouse wheel:
+Scrolling text-editor is done by mouse wheel.
+Modifiers can be used:

-- `MouseWheel`: vertical page scrolling
-- `Alt-MouseWheel`: vertical page scrolling (alternative)
-- `Shift-MouseWheel`: horizontal page scrolling
+- `Ctrl`: scroll all visible text editors,
+- `Alt`: use alternative speed setting,
-- `Alt-Shift-MouseWheel`: horizontal page scrolling (alternative)
+- `Shift`: change scroll to horizontal direction.

 In `atom-text-editor:not([mini])` there are available commands: